thanhhai-nguyen/AssessmentPrj/README.md

 NOTE: this auto is run with Chromedriver and Google Chrome version 84.
 If your computer is run in newer Chrome version then please visit: https://chromedriver.chromium.org/ download suitable driver version and OVERRIDE on existed chromedriver of project.

+Mechanism:
+- Auto will read test case in "feature" folder and read action in "stepDefinition" folder.
+If you want to change process or folder name, please update new name in "runner"-> "TestRunner.java" file
+- All action code will locate in "action" folder
+- All testcase step and handler is location is "stepDefinition" folder